VasylPosmit/vp/README.md

 # Welcome 🤗
 This is the repo for Vasyl Posmit's personal site.

-The site is deployed to GitHub Pages and available at: [vasylposmit.com](https://vasylposmit.com/)

 ## Approach

 The technical implementation of this site was to build it as fast as possible with maximum leverage of AI tools.
 The initial version was built and deployed in 8 working hours with zero previous experience with Hugo and a clean laptop, which required installing everything, including the IDE.

-## Documentation
+## Tech

+To launch the project locally:
+`hugo server -D`

+The site is deployed to GitHub Pages and available at: [vasylposmit.com](https://vasylposmit.com/)

+To deploy: [GitHub Releases](https://github.com/VasylPosmit/vp/releases) -> Draft New release

 Key technical considerations are documented under the [project-log](project-log/) folder.